derrado/fend-website_optimization/README.md

 * Reduced number of floating pizzas to 40, which results in 5 rows of pizzas drawn
 * Removed height and width on elem-creation (obsolete after image-resize and css-style fix)
 * Changed image to the new, smaller version
-* Set floating_pizzas variable once, holds all .mover divs
+* Set floatingPizzas variable once, holds all .mover divs

 #### Function updatePositions()
 * Moved calls to document.body.scrollTop out of the loop
-* Pizzas now move through translateX instead of style.left
+* Calculating offsets for the pizzas now out of the loop in a dedicated function

 ### Images
 * Created new (smaller) image for the floating pizzas, so the browser has no need to resize them